Virtual-Coffee/bot-meetingplace-events/README.md

 ### Set up slack

-First, visit slack.com/apps/build and select "Make a Custom Integration".
+First, visit https://slack.com/apps/build and select "Create a custom app".

 Set up an "Incoming WebHook" on Slack and connect it to a channel.